Hurricane Rafael makes landfall in Cuba as a Category 3 storm after knocking out power on the island

-HAVANA (AP) — Hurricane Rafael made landfall in Cuba on Wednesday as a powerful Category 3 hurricane, shortly after powerful winds knocked out the country's power grid.
+HAVANA (AP) — Hurricane Rafael made landfall in Cuba on Wednesday as a powerful Category 3 hurricane, plowing across the western part of the island shortly after powerful winds knocked out the country's power grid.

+Massive waves lashed at the shores of Havana as sharp winds and rain whipped at the city’s historic center, leaving trees littered on deserted streets on Wednesday evening.

 Forecasters warned Rafael could bring “life-threatening” storm surges, winds and flash floods to western swaths of the island after it knocked out power and dumped rain on the Cayman Islands and Jamaica the day before.

-The storm was located 40 miles (65 kilometers) south-southwest of Havana on Wednesday.
-It had maximum sustained winds of 115 mph (185 kph) and was moving northwest at 14 mph (22 kph), according to the National Hurricane Center.
+The storm was located 40 miles (65 kilometers) west of Havana on Wednesday, swirling over the northern coast of the western half of the island.
+After plowing across the island, the storm slowed to a Category 2 hurricane.
+It had maximum sustained winds of 105 mph (170 kph) and was moving northwest at 14 mph (22 kph), according to the National Hurricane Center.

 The storm is bad news for Cuba, which is struggling with devastating blackouts while recovering from another hurricane two weeks ago that killed at least six people in the eastern part of the island.